-The full test includes a full MOT, together with a taxi test.
+The full test lasts about 1 hour and includes a full MOT, together with a taxi test.
 The taxi test covers items such as the general condition of the vehicle both in terms of the vehicles bodywork and interior condition, possible accident damage and the examination of items such as the first aid kit and fire extinguisher.